tensorflow/tpu/models/experimental/amoeba_net/README.md

   --model_dir=$MODEL_DIR
 ```

-TODO: this Python command is not complete.
-Though ideally, most flags should be
-good by default.

 If you are not running this script on a GCE VM in the same project and zone as
 your Cloud TPU, you will need to add the `--project` and `--zone` flags
 specifying the corresponding values for the Cloud TPU you'd like to use.

-This will train an AmoebaNet-D model on ImageNet with 1024 batch size on a
+This will train an AmoebaNet-D model on ImageNet with 256 batch size on a
 single Cloud TPU.
 With the default flags on everything, the model should train
 to above 80% accuracy in under 48 hours (including evaluation time every
 few epochs).